melodylx666/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-custom.md

-# Import data from a custom source
+# Import data from a custom data source

-This topic provides an example to illustrate how to use Exchange to import custom type data sources into {{nebula.name}}.
+This topic provides an example to illustrate how to use Exchange to import a custom-type data source into {{nebula.name}}.

 ## The specific definition of custom type data

-The custom-type data sources referred to in this article have the following meanings:
+The custom-type data sources referred to in this topic have the following meanings:

-- Adding new data source types, for which the official team will provide corresponding JAR packages.
+- Introduction of new data source types, for which the official team provides corresponding JAR packages.
 - Custom development of existing data source types, such as modifying the default parsing and reading logic.

-Custom configurations are supported at the Tag/EdgeType granularity, and the data source configurations for different Tags/EdgeTypes do not need to be the same.
+Custom configurations are applied at the Tag/Edge Type granularity, and the data source configurations for different Tags/Edge Types do not need to be the same.

-This article demonstrates this functionality by developing a CSV data source plugin example, helping users get started quickly.
+This topic demonstrates this functionality by developing a CSV data source plugin example, helping users get started quickly.

 ## Prerequisites

-It has been successfully run in the test environment as follows : [Import data from CSV files](./ex-ug-import-from-csv.md).
+Successfully completed: [Import data from CSV files](./ex-ug-import-from-csv.md) in your test environment.

 ## Steps